Using Decoupled Features for Photo-realistic Style Transfer: Experiments

 \subsection{Method usability}

-To begin, we offer some remarks on the results of our method, as well as its usability.
-In its recommended configuration, the proposed method is applied to images in an ITP color representation, where it transfers the mean and variance values from target to source for all three channels, and skew and ortho-kurtosis values only on the I channel.
-This particular configuration was determined to be an optimal balance between reducing user alienation in the case of dissimilar matching pairs while achieving a strong visual similarity to the target.
+To begin, we offer some remarks on the results and usability of our method.
+In its default configuration outlined in section \ref{subsec:overview}, the proposed method is applied to images in an IPT color representation, where it transfers the mean and variance values from target to source for all three channels, and skew and ortho-kurtosis values only on the I channel.
+This particular configuration was determined to be an optimal balance between avoiding artifacts and achieving a strong visual similarity to the target.
 In Figure \ref{fullMethod}, we demonstrate the performance of this automatic configuration on a series of images.
 It is clear to see from these examples that the results take on a pleasing and visually similar appearance to their targets while preserving important details of the original sources.

 While the previous examples show the performance of the method in its default state, applied to arbitrary color graded and compressed images without any pre-processing, we suggest several levers which users can employ to find an optimal transform for their purpose.
 One simple mechanism is the inclusion of more or fewer features on various color channels.
 In this way, the transfer can be made to reflect the target features more accurately, or better maintain the characteristics of the source.
 Another effective way to refine results is through manual cropping of the source and target images.
-Often, when we select candidates for style transfer, we focus only on the statistical properties of the relevant subject of the image while ignoring the influence of the surrounding area.
-So, by simply including a manual cropping step at the start of the process, users can specifically select what image areas they would like to be included.
+Oftentimes when selecting candidates for style transfer we focus only on the appearance of the relevant subject of the image while ignoring the influence of the surrounding area.
+So by simply including a manual cropping step at the start of the process, users can specifically select what image areas they would like to be included.
 In Figure \ref{crop}, we demonstrate various cases where limiting the analysis to a region of the image can be beneficial to the results.
-One can see in these examples that cropping out large bright or dark regions has an effect on the result such that it sits at a more appropriate brightness level for displaying its details.
+One can see in these examples that cropping out large bright or dark regions has an effect on the result such that no details are clipped or crushed.